AdobeDocs/experience-manager-cloud-service.en/help/assets/frequently-asked-questions-content-hub.md

 Content Hub is at this point is only available on AEM Cloud Manager Production programs, which include an Assets license.
 When you click [Content Hub](/help/assets/deploy-content-hub.md#enable-content-hub) to enable it, it is deployed and associated with the author production environment of AEM in that program.
 See [Deploy Content Hub](/help/assets/deploy-content-hub.md) for details and prerequisites.

+There is an early access program to Content Hub on Sandbox programs / author production environments.
+For more information, see [Introduction to Sandbox Programs](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/introduction-sandbox-programs.md).
+To learn more about the early access program, please reach out to your Adobe account team.

-Content Hub is not available for other program types, such as Sandbox programs, nor for non-production environments (stage, dev, and so on).
+Content Hub is not available for non-production environments (stage, dev, and so on) at this stage.

 ## I enabled Content Hub on my production program/environment, can I disable it? {#can-i-disable-content-hub}